-With many manufacturers, the devil’s in the details.
-Many parts require a high degree of precision, and as such need to be put through special production approval processes.
+For many manufacturers, the devil is in the details.
+Many parts require a high degree of precision.
+So, they need to be put through special production approval processes.

 Why use a production approval process?
 Because of the potential consequences of a faulty production process.

 For example, in the aerospace industry, a minute flaw in a single part could spell disaster, causing an engine to fail or a piece of fuselage to peel off.
 These are the kind of risks that inspired the creation of stringent approval processes for producing parts to be used in these industries.

 What is PPAP?

 PPAP, or the Production Part Approval Process, is a plan to ensure consistent quality in the creation of a part.
 The primary goal of this control plan is to identify and quickly counter any factor that could alter the specifications and production tolerance for a given part, such as tool wear or changes in temperature during production.

 The PPAP evolved from a process that NASA engineers created to better predict equipment malfunctions after the launch-pad failure of the first Apollo mission.
 There was a flash fire in command module 012, resulting in the rupture of the command module.